gshipley/enterprise_training/AdminTraining.md

 If you did not use example.com, replace the above command with the correct location of your keyfile.

 In order to configure your DNS to resolve your node host, we need to tell our BIND server about the host.
-Run the following command and **replace the IP address with the correct ip address of your node**.
+Run the following command and **replace the IP address with the correct IP address of your node**.

 	# oo-register-dns -h node -d example.com -n 10.10.10.11 -k ${keyfile}